avsg8/MLX90640_micropython/README.md

 ## How to use it:
 Just copy the contents of wipy_example to your WiPy 3.0 and boot the microcontroller.
 If you are connected to a console, you can see the max, min and ambient temperatures being printed out.
 If you don't have a console, then the alternate flashing of the blue and green led means it is successfully reading data.
 A red flash means an error occured.
+Since this is a 'quick & dirty' implementation, mainly for my hobby, it is not robust against many kinds of errors.